Topic Standard Project for Human Rights

 Phase 1 of the project focuses on ensuring overall alignment of the GRI Standards with key authoritative intergovernmental instruments in the area of human rights.

 Phase 2 of the project will focus on updating individual Topic Standards with human rights content and on developing new Topic Standards or disclosures as needed.
-Complete our scoping survey to help identify the priority human rights issues.
-You can preview the survey questions here.

 This timeline is subject to change